natlas/docs/content/en/docs/Contribution guidelines/_index.md

 ## Creating an issue

-If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [docs.natlas.io repo].
+If you've found a problem in the docs, but you're not sure how to fix it yourself, please create an issue in the [docs repo].
 You can also create an issue about a specific page by clicking the **Create Issue** button in the top right hand corner of the page.

 ## Useful resources